NetherGamesMC/support/docs/privacy-policy.md

 ## 7. Removal or reclamation of User Data and Information

 NetherGames provides users with the ability to wipe their account information from our database.
 This can be done on our portal at [ngmc.co/request](https://ngmc.co/request) by choosing the "Account Deletion" option.
-Once the form is submitted, there will be a 14 day wait in the event you change your mind, and after these 14 days your account will be permanently deleted.
+Once the form is submitted, there will be a 14-day wait in the event you change your mind, and after these 14 days your account will be permanently deleted.
 When an account is deleted, all data will be permanently erased from our servers, with the only exception that punishment data remains as this is essential to protecting our servers.

 ## 8. Changes to this Policy